Hellie112/hyperion.docs/docs/en/user/HyperBian.md

+#There's no version Management
+  * This results in that users can't revert to older versions because the new version isn't tested and doesn't work

 # HyperBian
 Is a ready to use image for your Raspberry Pi.
 Based on the original Raspberry Pi Foundation image "Raspberry Pi OS Lite".
 Hyperion is already pre installed.
 So simply
 1. Download